Underfloor heating and cooling on suspended floors

 Underfloor Heating

-Also consider hydronic towel rails in bathrooms.
+Also, consider hydronic towel rails in bathrooms.
 This is more important if you don’t have underfloor heating.
-If you do, then electric element towel rails may suffice as a less costly solution for dying your towels in winter and summer.
+If you do, then electric element towel rails may suffice as a less costly solution for drying your towels in winter and summer.

 Underfloor Cooling